richardjgowers/trappeua/README.md

 correct and that simulations are set up according to the methods presented in the papers above.
 There are several other TraPPE papers out there with more parameters for different types of molecules - I haven't implemented those yet.
-This current implementation only includes linear and branched alkanes and alcohols.
+This current implementation only includes linear and branched alkanes, alcohols, and aromatic molecules.
 Be sure to check out the [TraPPE website](http://siepmann6.chem.umn.edu/trappe/index.php).